Book an appointment at BlueNetHOSPITALS Los Cabos easily via Whatsapp and save time.

 • Sandy feeling in one or both eyes

-• Sometimes secretions that may stick to the eyelids when you wake up in the morning
+• Sometimes secretions may stick to the eyelids when you wake up in the morning

-When you take care of yourself to prevent the spread of Conjunctivitis and do all the things your Ophthalmologist recommends, Conjunctivitis usually goes away without a problem in the long run.
+When you care for yourself to prevent the spread of Conjunctivitis and do everything your Ophthalmologist recommends, Conjunctivitis usually goes away without a problem in the long run.

-• For Conjunctivitis caused by bacterial infection: the symptoms will probably begin to disappear within a few days with the use of an antibiotic.
+• For Conjunctivitis caused by bacterial infection, the symptoms will probably begin to disappear within a few days with an antibiotic.
 Antibiotics are the most common method of treatment.
 Adults often prefer eye drops.
-For children, however, the ointment may be a better option because it is easier to apply.
+However, the ointment may be a better option for children because it is easier to apply.

-• When it comes to allergic Conjunctivitis: first of all, you must avoid contact with the external agent that causes the allergy (dust, pollen, pets...)
-In this case, you should not rub your eyes, and your doctor will probably indicate artificial tears and some antihistamine to stop the inflammation.
+• When it comes to allergic Conjunctivitis, first of all, you must avoid contact with the external agent that causes the allergy (dust, pollen, pets, etc.) In this case, you should not rub your eyes, and your doctor will probably suggest artificial tears and some antihistamine to stop the inflammation.

 Use the following tips to prevent the spread of Conjunctivitis:

-• Wash your hands thoroughly with soap and water frequently (especially after using any eye medication).
+• Wash your hands thoroughly with soap and water frequently (especially after eye medication)

 • Avoid touching your eyes or face with your hands